riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/50_commands.md

 The __Command Binding__ can be used to call the ViewModel methods from the View.

 Unlike value bindings, command bindings make a request to the server and perform the necessary updates afterwards.
-Ccommands can be used from many controls, the `Button` for example:
+Commands can be used from many controls.
+Here you can see how it would be used in the `Button` control:

 ```dothtml
 <dot:Button Click="{command: Add()}"